aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/available-sdks/_index.md

 Aspose.Words Cloud is a modern REST API, that allows easy integration into existing systems.

-Using an SDK (API client) is the quickest way to speed up the development.
+Using an SDK is the quickest way to speed up the development.
 An SDK takes care of low-level details by making requests and handling responses and lets you focus on writing code specific to your particular project.

 ## SDK Benefits